MrCoen/mrcoen.github.io/README.md

 ### 🛠️ Core Functionality
 - **Aisle Management**: Add, edit, and delete aisles with associated bays and topstocks.
-- **Bay and Topstock Management**: Dynamically manage bays and their topstocks, including product details.
+- **Bay and Topstock Management**: Manage bays and their topstocks, including product details.
 - **Product Tracking**: Track product details such as name, barcode, quantity, expiry date, and department.
-- **Interactive Dashboard**: Visualize key metrics like:
+- **Interactive Dashboard**: Key metrics like:
   - Total aisles, bays, and topstocks.
   - Closest-to-expiry products.
   - Longest-sitting products.